Bianchi I cosmology and scalar vector tensor Brans Dicke gravity: The Model

-where is the well known BD scalar tensor action [61], and with describes action of a dynamical preferred reference frame coupled as non-minimally with the Brans Dicke gravity.
-The vector field $N_{\mu}(x^{\nu})$ can be described as unit time like dynamical four velocity of a preferred reference frame such that In fact the general covariance leads us to consider $N_\mu$ as a dynamical vector field. $\zeta(x^{\mu})$ is undetermined Lagrange multiplier and $U(\phi, N_{\mu})$ is interacting potential between scalar and vector fields.
-Up to additional terms $\zeta$ and $U$ the action (3) is obtained from (2) by transforming the background metric as $g_{\mu\nu}\to g_{\mu\nu}+2N_{\mu}N_{\nu}$.
-Detail of calculations are given at refs.
-[59-60].
-The action (3) shows that the vector field $N_{\mu}$ is coupled as non-minimally with the BD scalar field $\phi.$ The action (1) is written in units $c=\hbar=1$ with Lorentzian signature (-,+,+,+).
-The undetermined Lagrange multiplier $\zeta(x^{\nu})$ controls $N_{\mu}$ to be as unit time-like vector field. $\phi$ describes inverse of Newton`s gravitational coupling parameter and its dimension is $(lenght)^{-2}$ in units $c=\hbar=1$.
-Absolute value of determinant of the metric $g_{\mu\nu}$ is defined by $g$.
-Present limits of dimensionless BD parameter $\omega$ based on time-delay experiments [63-66] requires $\omega\geq4\times10^{4}.$ General relativistic approach of the BD gravity action (2) is obtained in limits $\omega\to\infty$.
-Our solutions predict that for the inflationary epoch of the anisotropic expanding universe, $\omega$ reaches to some small values for the scalar-vector tensor gravity under consideration.
-We now set the above dynamical equations for Bianchi anisotropic cosmological models as follows.
+describes dynamics of a unit timelike four vector field $N_\mu$ which can be considered as four velocity of a dynamical preferred reference frame which is couple non minimally with the Brans Dicke scalar tensor gravity.
+In fact, we assume that $N_\mu$ satisfies and such a model is named as Einstein-Aether gravity models in the literature.
+In fact, the general covariance principle leads us to consider $N_\mu$ as a dynamical vector field. $\zeta(x^{\mu})$ is undetermined Lagrange multiplier and $U(\phi, N_{\mu})$ is interacting potential between scalar and vector fields.
+Without the additional terms $\zeta$ and $U$ the action functional (\ref{3}) is generated from (\ref{2}) by regarding the metric transformation $g_{\mu\nu}\to g_{\mu\nu}+2N_{\mu}N_{\nu}$.
+One can check references \cite{59,60} to see detail of calculations.
+The action functional (\ref{3}) shows that the vector field $N_{\mu}$ is coupled as non-minimally with the Brans Dicke scalar field $\phi.$ The action functional (\ref{1}) is written in units $c=\hbar=1$ with Lorentzian signature (-,+,+,+).
+The undetermined Lagrange multiplier $\zeta(x^{\nu})$ controls $N_{\mu}$ to be unit timelike vector field.
+According to the Mach`s principle \cite{61} the Brans Dicke scalar field $\phi$ describes inverse of Newton`s gravitational coupling parameter as $\phi(x)\sim\frac{1}{G(x)}$ and its dimension is $(lenght)^{-2}$ in units $c=\hbar=1$.
+Authors in reference \cite{61} showed that to have an inflationary model for FRW metric the Brans Dicke scalar field should be a raising function versus the cosmic comoving time and this theory reduces to general theory of relativity at $\omega\to\infty.$ While our mathematical calculations show that the constraint on the $\omega$ parameter in Brans Dicke gravity does not valid in our modified scalar vector model.
+This is because our stable solutions are happened at small values of $\omega$ parameter.
+But fortunately, these solutions have stable nature in phase space with a raising function for the Brans Dicke field solution in both inflationary epochs and for all different directions of the vector field.
+With this view, it seems there is non minimal interaction between the timelike vector field and the Brans Dicke scalar field can resolve the inconsistency problem (why constraint on large values of the $\omega$ parameter does not consistent with our modified gravity theory). $g$ is absolute value of determinant of the metric field $g_{\mu\nu}$.
+Present limits of dimensionless Brans Dicke $\omega$ parameter based on time-delay experiments \cite{66,67,68,69} requires $\omega\geq4\times10^{4}$, but we will see this constraint can be violated in the alternative gravity model (\ref{1}).
+Recently, authors of the work \cite{Hash} investigated on constraining an exact Brans Dicke gravity with recent observations and obtained $\omega>1627.$